-When you sign up for mintBlue, your client generates a random keypair.
-We will call this keypair your master key.
-Your master key will never leave your device unencrypted.
-Once you choose your password, a key encryption key is generated using PBKDF2 when you set your password, and your password is always hashed before being sent to the server.
+When you sign up with mintBlue, your device generates a secure keypair known as your master key.
+To ensure maximum security, your master key never leaves your device unencrypted.
+For added protection, a key encryption key is generated using PBKDF2 when you set your password, and your password is always hashed before being sent to the server.

 During registration, your master key is encrypted with your key encryption key, using AES-GCM.
-The encrypted master key is sent to the mintBlue server for storage, ensuring secure multi-device access and key recovery
+This encrypted master key is sent to the mintBlue server for storage, ensuring secure multi-device access and key recovery

 Access Tokens allow you to securely access your data through code.
-Upon creation of an Access Token, a secret is generated on the client side.
-This secret is used to create a new key encryption key, which is used to re-encrypt your master key.
-The re-encrypted key is then sent to the server for storage.
+Upon creation of an Access Token, a new key encryption key is generated on the client side and used to re-encrypt your master key.
+The re-encrypted key is then stored on the mintBlue server for secure access

 After this process, you will be shown two keys: